adam-a-i/JoyBox/README.md

 ![home page](<frontend/images//Picture3.png>)
 ![home page](<frontend/images//Picture4.png>)

-**Description**: This screenshot illustrates the process of creating a wish list.
+**Description**: This screenshot illustrates the process of creating a JoyBox.
 Key elements include:
 - **Input Fields**: Users can enter the name of the gift, a description, and a link to where it can be purchased.
-- **Add Button**: A button to add the item to the wish list.
+- **Add Button**: A button to add the item to the JoyBox.
-- **Preview Section**: A real-time preview of the wish list as items are added.
+- **Preview Section**: A real-time preview of the JoyBox as items are added.

 ### Screenshot 3: Sharing the Wish List